-The Canyonlands occupies the central section of the Colorado Plateau and features many deeply cut canyons, which contain large mountains like the La Sal Mountains, the Henry Mountains, Carrizo Mountains, and Abajo Mountains.
+The Canyonlands occupy the central section of the Colorado Plateau and feature many deeply cut canyons, which contain large mountains like the La Sal Mountains, the Henry Mountains, Carrizo Mountains, and Abajo Mountains.
 Mainly carved by the drainage systems of the Green and Colorado Rivers, this area offers stunning vista views and is where you will find Canyonlands and Arches national parks in Utah.

 The Uinta Basin is the northernmost section of the Colorado Plateau, where its northern boundary is formed by the Uinta Mountains in Utah, where the highest peak (Kings Peak at 13,528 feet) in Utah is found.
 The Basin is drained by several creeks and rivers that flow from the Uinta Mountains.

 This section is the highest portion of the Colorado Plateau and is located along with the western and northwestern parts of the Plateau.
 It is detailed by large plateaus that are separated by other faults.
 This area is home to the geological formations of Zion and Bryce Canyon national parks in Utah.

 The Navajo section is distinguished by fewer not-so-deep canyons in the states of Arizona, New Mexico, and small areas of Colorado and Utah.
 The section is home to the Four Corners area of the Southwest, where the borders all four states meet in one corner.

 Several national monuments like Canyon de Chelly and Navajo Tribal Parks and Lake Powell and Monument Valley, plus Mesa Verde National Park in Colorado.